 You can find more great projects and techniques from David Picciuto at his website.

-David Picciuto: I made a test piece here on my table, ran a few grooves.
-I thought this would be the way to go and then insert some belt in there.
-It turns out that that groove made by the table saw blade is still too white and it doesn't hold a piece.
-Instead, what we're going to do is we're going to cut a whole bunch of little thin strips, so then we can make that groove any size that we want to fit our little pieces.
-I had this 1/8 inch piece of maple here that I'm going to cut into 16 inch wide pieces and then turn them around and then rip them into small little pieces for the board.
+Instead what we're going to do is we're going to cut a whole bunch of little thin strips so then we can make that groove any size that we want to fit our little pieces.
+I have this one eighth inch piece of maple here that I'm going to cut into 16 inch wide pieces and then turn them around and then rip them into small little pieces for the board.

-Take these spacers out.
-All the spacers are, it's just these guys doubled up so I can grab them out of there.
-Eric and I are developing a faster way of gluing this up.
-We're putting our spacers in.
-Whatever we're doing is just dumping the glue in there, like this.
-Blow it into the cracks.
-Last set here.
-Where all the spaces were I'm just going to run some glue in there, just let it seep into the cracks.
-We'll let that dry.
-Then we'll clean up these edges and we'll start sticking the photo in there.
+I can take these spacers out.
+All the spaces are, it's just these guys doubled up so I can grab them out of there.
+Eric and I are developing a faster way of gluing this up so we're putting our spacers in.
+Whatever we're doing is just dumping the glue in there like this and blow it into the cracks.
+All right, last set here.
+Where all the spaces were, I'm just going to run some glue in there.
+Just let it seep into the cracks.
+All right, we'll let that dry.
+Then we'll clean up these edges and we'll start sticking the felt in there.

-We're going to cut a piece of felt that's oversize, and we're just going to pinch it in there.
-Probably do one row at a time.
+We're going to cut a piece of felt that's oversized and we're just going to pinch it in there.
+I'll probably do one row at a time.
 Throw a little bit of glue in there.
-Dude, I don't know.
-I think it'd be easier to cut it to the exact width and try to cut it down to width after it's inserted in there.
-I don't know.
-Somebody will let me know in the comments down below that I'm doing this wrong.
+Dude, I don't know, I think it'll be easier to cut it to the exact width than try to cut it down to width after it's inserted in there.
+I don't know, somebody will let me know in the comments down below that I'm doing this wrong.
 What do you think?
-Spray adhesive or glue, super glue?
+Spray adhesive or super glue?

-David: Let's give it a shot.
+David: All right, let's give it a shot.
 I had the brilliant idea of using a butter knife instead.
 Eric had the brilliant idea of using a butter knife.
 Here we go, look at that.
 It's time to build a frame for this guy and finish this up.
 Here we go.

+All right.
 There it is.
 That was super fun and awesome.
-The letters in here are from the board that came from the antique store.
-They fit in there just fine.
+The letters in here are from the board that came from the antique store they fit in there just fine.
 I also got some of these letters here from Amazon.
 They're smaller.
-You can get a lot more in there as you can see.
-They don't fit in there as well, but they will work.
-Super cool.
-These letters, there's definitely a tighter fit.
+You can get a lot more in there.
+As you can see, they don't fit in there as well, but they will work, super cool.
+These letters there's definitely a tighter fit.
 They also work in this board here.
-The plan is, this board is going to get permanently hung up top here.
-I think I'm going to make this all a bookshelf and I'm going to have all my books and magazines back here.
+The plan is this board is going to get permanently hung up top here.